akashvish1103/led_control_via_hand_gesture/README.md

-# 🤖 Hand Gesture Controlled LED with OpenCV, MediaPipe, and ESP32 (WiFi)
+# 🤖WiFi-Based Hand Gesture Controlled LED System using ESP32, OpenCV, and MediaPipe

 This project demonstrates a computer vision-based system that detects **hand gestures using OpenCV and MediaPipe** to control a **Wi-Fi connected LED via ESP32**.